Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 1. the overall process of making a commit
 1. the steps to take to make a commit

-## How Do We See Differences in Code?
+## Displaying Differences in Code

-One piece of information that commits contain is the differences (diff) in code between this version, and the last version.
+Recall from the previous lesson that a commit records the differences in code between the commit version, and the previous version.

 We can generalize that each change in software is a set of files and...

-- The lines of code that were added; what they are, what file, and what line number
+- The lines of code that were added
 - The lines of code that were deleted
 - The lines of code that were modified

 Let's look at an example.

-Nakita is working on a project named Hike Planner, that helps plan her hiking trips.
+Nakita is working on a project named Hike Planner, which helps plan her hiking trips.

 Nakita starts with this code...